210 E. Logan St.

 During his six-plus years as pastor, Fr.
 Spiess led the parish in the renovation of the church.
 He was at the forefront of seeking expanded space for the school from the Lemont School District, and oversaw the purchase of more property to serve our growing parish.
 An explosion of parish-wide programs and services has been led by various commissions and committees under the leadership of Fr.
 Spiess.

-Rev. Francis C. Jenks was appointed as the 15th pastor on November 1, 2002, by Francis Cardinal George, OMI.
+Rev. Francis C. Jenks was appointed as the 15th pastor in 2002 by Francis Cardinal George, OMI.

 Rev. Brian P. Ardagh was appointed as the 16th pastor in 2008 by Francis Cardinal George, OMI.